 “The Area acquired a bad reputation due to the brothels which flourished there.
-In 1999, the biggest centre of culture in the city – the Municipality of Athens Technopolis – was founded, changing the area and making successful use of the old Gas Works premises.
-Gradually things began to take shape and today popular Gazi has over 60 places to wine and dine, 20 theatres, a variety of music venues, and one outdoor summer cinema.”
+In 1999, the biggest centre of culture in the city – Municipality of Athens Technopolis – was founded.
+It changed the area and made successful use of the old Gas Works premises.
+Gradually things began to take shape and today popular Gazi has over 60 places to wine and dine, 20 theatres, a variety of music venues, and an outdoor summer cinema.”

 Some reviews must have been written during better times when Gazi and its clubs were the “in” place for young Athenians.
 Today I took the Metro to the Keramikos Station which stops almost in front of the Technopolis.
 Walking out of the station the area looked like an industrial ghost town – vacant with no people.
 It reminded me of San Francisco’s South of Market Area (SOMA) in the 1970s before its development.